awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Details.md

    In the details about the canaries that you have created:
    + **Status** visually shows how many of your canaries have passed their most recent runs\.
    + In the graph under **Canary runs**, each point represents one minute of your canaries’ runs\.
 You can pause on a point to see details\.
+   + Near the bottom of the page is a table displaying all canaries\.
+The column on the right shows the alarms created for each canary\.
+Only alarms that conform to the naming standard for canary alarms are displayed\.
+This standard is `Synthetics-Alarm-canaryName-index `\.
+Canary alarms that you create in the **Synthetics** section of the CloudWatch console automatically use this naming convention\.
+If you create canary alarms in the **Alarms** section of the CloudWatch console or by using AWS CloudFormation, and you don't use this naming convention, the alarms work but they do not appear in this list\.

 1. To see more details about a single canary, choose a point in the **Status** graph or choose the name of the canary in the **Canaries** table\.